-Iraq, which largely depends on oil for its budget, is still struggling to repair the damage the occurred from fighting IS from 2014-18.
+Iraq, which largely depends on oil for its budget, is still struggling to repair the damage that occurred from fighting IS between 2014 and 2018.

 Those torching the Iraqi crops, whomever they are, seem to want to create ethnic tensions and further damage the country’s agriculture, which is on the brink of collapse.